 Except as otherwise provided in Section 3.5.1.1, the CAISO shall charge and the Interconnection Customer(s) shall pay the actual costs of the Interconnection Studies.
 Where an Interconnection Study is performed by means of a Group Study, the cost of the Group Study will be charged pro rata to each Interconnection Request assigned to the Group Study.
 The cost of Interconnection Studies performed for an individual Interconnection Request, not part of a Group Study, will be charged solely to the Interconnection Customer that submitted the Interconnection Request.

-The actual costs of each reassessment, as set forth in Section 7.4, will be divided and allocated equally amongst the following Interconnection Customers:
+Following offsets from non-refundable Site Exclusivity Deposit funds, the actual costs of each reassessment, as set forth in Section 7.4, will be divided and allocated equally amongst the following Interconnection Customers:

-(1) Interconnection Customers whose Generating Facilities are being studied in the applicable reassessment for purposes of utilizing the Generator Downsizing Process set forth in Section 7.5;

-(2) Interconnection Customers whose Generating Facilities’ Phase II Interconnection Studies were completed in the most recent Interconnection Study Cycle prior to the applicable reassessment;
+(1) Interconnection Customers whose Generating Facilities’ Phase II Interconnection Studies were completed in the most recent Interconnection Study Cycle prior to the applicable reassessment;